 Crown Rot in African Violets

 Just like many crops, the African violet (Saintpaulia ionantha) is vulnerable to several illnesses if not correctly preserved.
 These contain crown rot, a disease that impacts the crown and roots of the violet before bodily symptoms become apparent.
 Keep your violets in surroundings which can be dry and sunny to help prevent crown rot infection.
-The violet is usually developed as a house plant.
+The violet is usually developed as a house plant Chico.

 African Violet Description

-The violet is a house plant as it thrives in environments is easy to care for and makes a stunning addition to your own home.
+The violet is a house plant Fresno as it thrives in environments is easy to care for and makes a stunning addition to your own home.
 This violet comes in various colours despite its title, including red, white, blue, purple, pink and lavender.
 Bi- and multi-colored violets are frequent.
 Blooms come in ruffled and fringed types in addition to numerous forms, including star designs with one-layer of petals.
 Leaves may vary in shape at the same time and are green, including ruffled, quilted, scalloped and variegated foliage.

 Crown Rot Description